afunk123/04-2D-Platformer/README.md

 HUD:
 - Labels that track:
-- - # of Lives
+- - Number of Lives
 - - Score of the Player
 - - Health out of 20
-- - # of Snowflakes collected
+- - Number of Snowflakes collected
 - - - Shows Snowflake Icons
 - Overlays
 - - Overlay that shows when the player gets hit